Tutorial: Migrate SQL Server to an Azure SQL Managed Instance online using DMS

 Create a SQL Managed Instance by following the detail in the article Create a SQL Managed Instance in the Azure portal.

-Ensure that the logins used to connect the source SQL Server and the target managed instance are members of the sysadmin server role.
+Ensure that the logins used to connect the source SQL Server and the target SQL Managed Instance are members of the sysadmin server role.

 Provide an SMB network share that contains all your database full database backup files and subsequent transaction log backup files, which Azure Database Migration Service can use for database migration.